 Co-op resources

-- An example of a Felix Project delivery note (surplus food).
-This note is for a few co-ops’ joint delivery.
-Single co-op receive fewer crates.
-But you can see the range of items you can expect from the Felix Project (in London) or FareShare (anywhere else in England).
+• Example Felix Project/FareShare delivery note – this delivery was for our Gospel Oak hub, which serves multiple co-ops.
+Single co-ops receive fewer crates, but you can see the range of items you can expect from the Felix Project (in London) or FareShare (anywhere else in England).

 Group dynamics